Wednesday, 06 October 2021

 ‘Many women in perimenopause find that changes to sleep start to happen quite early.
 They might start waking in the night, even if they're not getting night sweats, have difficulty getting to sleep initially or find that the duration of their sleep is different,’ says Newson.

 The challenge…Memory problems, poor concentration and general brain fog are common.
 ‘Hormones such as oestrogen and testosterone help your neural pathways so when levels drop a lot of women find that they can't concentrate.
-This will obviously affect how sharp somebody feels about setting up their own business or progressing in life,’ says Newson.
+This will obviously affect how sharp somebody feels about progressing in life,’ says Newson.

 Think about…Use technology to augment your memory and keep you focused — put reminders on your phone, keep a note of important dates and make meeting and conversational notes as prompts for when you next need them.
 Regular meditation practice with an app such as Headspace can help increase clarity, while getting as much quality rest as you can is crucial to maintaining mental acuity.

-The challenge…Mood changes can make the challenge of growing a business even more challenging, while low self-esteem and self-doubt are also common menopausal symptoms but are often mistaken for depression by healthcare professionals.
+The challenge…Mood changes can make the challenge of managing a team or a busy workload even more challenging, while low self-esteem and self-doubt are also common menopausal symptoms but are often mistaken for depression by healthcare professionals.

 Dr Louise Newson is a leading menopause specialist.
 She is the founder of www.balance-app.com offering free menopausal support for women.